When and How Often Should You Give Your Workers a Raise?

 1. Performance-based or merit-based raises

 Performance raises are a wonderful way to motivate top workers to continue excelling.
-They are also effective methods of enticing employees who may be struggling to recommit themselves and redouble their efforts.
+They are also an effective method of enticing employees who may be struggling to recommit themselves and redouble their efforts.

 2. Cost of living raises